New COVID Variant 'Omicron' Identified; Here's What You Need To Know

 Dr. Anthony Fauci, the U.S.′ top infectious diseases doctor, said American officials had arranged a call with their South African counterparts later on Friday to find out more details and said there was no indication the variant had yet arrived in the U.S.

-WHAT’S KNOWN AND NOT KNOWN ABOUT THE VARIANT?READ MORE: COVID: Highly Contagious Omicron Variant Prompts New Travel Restrictions
+WHAT’S KNOWN AND NOT KNOWN ABOUT THE VARIANT?READ MORE: California Health Officials 'Closely Monitoring' New COVID Omicron Variant

 Scientists know that the new variant is genetically distinct from previous variants including the beta and delta variants, but do not know if these genetic changes make it any more transmissible or dangerous.
 So far, there is no indication the variant causes more severe disease.